devald-web/devald-web/README.md

 <p align="justify">✨ I have a keen interest in learning new technologies and staying active in the tech community.
 While I have a understanding of various technologies, my intermediate skills lie in Python, HTML, CSS, and JavaScript ✨. </p>

 <p align="justify">👀️ Currently, I'm doing my internship at UnderC0de, an Argentine NGO.
 I also completed a Java/Spring bootcamp.
-Nonetheless, it sparked my interest, and I plan to dive deeper into Java and Spring after mastering ReactJS, NextJS, and React Native.</p>
+However, it sparked my interest, and I plan to dive deeper into Java and Spring after mastering ReactJS, NextJS, and React Native.</p>

 <p align="justify">I will be showcasing my most ambitious full-stack projects here.
 Stay tuned for updates and feel free to explore my work!</p>